hugoppp-uni/Distributed-Systems-ws21_22/README.md

 # Architecture Constraints

-The control-system shall be:
+The control-system shall:

-- integrable with any robotic arm that implements the ICaDSRoboticArm Interface
+- be integrable with any robotic arm that implements the ICaDSRoboticArm Interface
-- scalable for at least 16 robotic arms
+- be scalable for at least 16 robotic arms
 - contain a custom IDL and source generator
 - contain a custom nameserver